New tools to improve performance

 And Tradogram’s Kyle Strong says it’s also important to “offer a range of options to suit the preferences of different users: videos, slideshows, infographics, user manuals, and live demo sessions.”

 “Ensuring that these resources are highly visible to new users is also important.
 The resources themselves should also be concise; a typical user is often looking to evaluate their requirements against multiple platforms in as short a time as possible,” Strong says.
+Use this help documentation dashboard to learn about the needs and expectations of your customers and how to adequately cater to them.

 “We built a Tettra Academy to help educate people about best practices around documentation,” says Tettra’s Kristen Craft.
 “We find that people create new Tettra pages and document things at a rate that’s 2-3 times higher after engaging with our course material, thus increasing their likelihood of moving onto a paid plan.”